 How do the returns on the two assets compare?
 What sort of trade-off has to be made?

+Is this type of trade-off an exception, or typical when comparing investments?

 We have seen that compared to eBay, OSIP yielded a higher return on average, but was also more volatile.